 There are two different circumstances.
 And each one gives a different answer.

 Now the ball is in full swing.
-The give and take of the negotiation is underway.
+The give and take of the negotiation are underway.

 The secret here is to: